Detailed Information on Lukla’s Flight

 Regardless, we will handpick the best option at every overnight station to ensure our clients end their day with good food and comfortable sleep.

 Besides that, the teahouses have a common dining area.
 Since the trekkers use it for meals and relaxation, it is usually busy and noisy.
-The dining area is heated by a stove fueled by dried yak dung to keep the place warm and cozy.
+The dining area is heated by a stove fueled by dried yak dung to keep the place warm and cosy.

 Meals